Aggravation of a Preexisting Condition

 Hobbies and Activities Evidence

-If the injured party had physical hobbies such as bicycling, going to the gym, fishing, hiking, etc, and had to give them up, this can be good evidence of an aggravation.
-Receipts, contracts, workout or fishing buddies can all be useful to prove a change in physical condition.
+If the injured party had physical hobbies such as bicycling, going to the gym, fishing, hiking, etc., and had to give them up, this can be good evidence of aggravation.
+Receipts, contracts, workout, or fishing buddies can all be useful to prove a change in physical condition.

 Cost and Risk Considerations

-If you have suffered an aggravation of a preexisting condition or other type of injury due to someone else’s negligence, call Simmons and Fletcher, P.C. for a free consultation.
+If you have suffered an aggravation of a preexisting condition or other types of injury due to someone else’s negligence, call Simmons and Fletcher, P.C. for a free consultation.
 Not every preexisting condition case is right for litigation.
 But, if we do your case, we charge no fees unless we make a recovery.
-Call 1-800-298-0111.
+Call (713) 932-0777.